TheHero29/SST27-LLD101/SOLID/ex07/README.md

 ```

 Tasks:

 - Identify the SOLID violation(s)
 - Refactor to comply with all SOLID principles
 - Keep behavior; add a tiny demo/test

+solution -

+now it throws a error at compile time rather than at runtime